AbberiorInstruments/ImspectorDocs/docs/deconvolution.rst

 --------------------------

 .. figure:: images/deconvolution/convolution.jpg
+   :align: center

    Demonstration of the convolution of two data stacks.
 The direction in the dialog should be set to convolve.
    First select two data stacks in the fields Raw Data and PSF.
 Both stacks must have same data type and stack size.
    Then click on Initialize and Go.
 The convolved image will be computed.
-Leave the dialog with click on Done.}
+Leave the dialog with click on Done.

 Smoothing is probably the easiest way to improve an image and is recommended especially for images with only a few counts where noise is the largest problem.
 The blurring effect of the PSF is here not removed but even more